Certifying Quantum Separability with Adaptive Polytopes: Adaptive polytopes for bipartite systems

 where $\rho^{AB}_t = t \rho^{AB} + (1-t) \mathds{1}/d_{AB}$ and $d_{AB}$ is the total dimension of the system.
 By choosing a polytope $\mathcal{P}=\{\sigma_\lambda \}_{\lambda=1}^{N}$ to approximate $\S_A$, one obtains an SDP to approximate $\chi(\rho^{AB})$ by

 In practice, if $\mathcal{P}$ approximates the generalised Bloch sphere from inside (outside), one obtains a lower (upper) bound of $\chi(\rho^{AB})$, see also Fig.~\ref{fig:polytope}a.
-In the following, we concentrate on lower bounds of $\chi(\rho^{AB})$ by the inner polytope approximation for separability certification.
+Outer polytopes give rise to a useful tool to detect entanglement if one of the parties is a qubit and the dual version of the SDP \eqref{eq:sdp1} can then be used to construct tailored entanglement witnesses \cite{PhysRevA.72.022310, BRANDO2006}, see Appendix \ref{sec:sdp}.
+This is because the simplicity of the geometry the Bloch sphere of the qubit allows for an efficient construction of the outer polytopes approximating it.
+This is no longer the case for systems of qudits.
+For that reason, in the following, we concentrate on lower bounds of $\chi(\rho^{AB})$ by the inner polytope approximation for separability certification.
+Such inner polytope approximations can be used for an accurate and efficient certification of separability, even if the local dimensions are larger than two.